Skip to content

 • Document your expenses when you buy new products using expense tracking software so you can price future jobs faster (and file your taxes more accurately)

-Continuing our example above, say your client’s lawn needs to be fertilized, too.
+Continuing our example above, say your client’s lawn needs fertilization, too.
 You’ll need to add $300 for fertilizer.
 Combined with your labor costs, that brings your subtotal to $366.

 Overhead costs are everything that keeps your lawn care company operating.
-That includes office space, computers and tablets, small business insurance, fuel costs, and advertising costs.
+That includes things like:

 After adding up all of your overhead costs for the month, divide that amount by the number of working hours each month to get your hourly overhead cost.
 Then multiply that by the number of hours a job will take to complete.